jamiebyer/hvsr/README.md

-# HVSR processing .miniseed data
+# Timeseries -> Ellipticity processing

 ---
+## TODO
+- Determine deployment schedule
+- Save current clipped timeseries to plots.
+- Save current ellipticity to plots
+- Fix up temperature plot

+---
 ## Data
 - geophone sensor specs: https://smartsolo.com/cp-3.html
 - seismic ambient noise collected in Whitehorse, Yukon between June and August 2024
 - sampling frequency: 10 Hz, 0.1 s

+---
 ## xml processing
-1. Parse xml.
-Get stations and corresponding coordinate locations.
+1. Parse FDSN_Information.xml to get geophone serial numbers and coordinates.

-(info from xml- sampling rate, etc.)

-- get locations, stations, serials

-**Figures**:
+2. Determine full deployment schedule information.
+3. Get other information from xml: sampling rate
-- Map of stations and locations
+4. Map stations and locations

 ---

 ## Timeseries processing
 1. Get timeseries miniseed files from GLADOS.
-Convert each station and each day to parquet. (compare sizes)
-    - `convert_miniseed_to_parquet(in_path, out_path)`
-    - slurm to parallelize

-    - condense timeseries miniseed, combine traces into one file. cut over first few hours and last few hours
-    - remove spikes and save distribution
+    - Indicate spikes and distribution (save to csv)
-    - slice miniseed and save
-    - find the quietest section of night
-        - plot full timeseries and processed section
+    - Plot downsampled full timeseries and spikes

-2. Get initial stats for full timeseries and save to csv.
-    - `get_timeseries_stats(include_outliers, in_path, out_path)`
-    - save locally
-    - `rsync -a remote_user@remote_host_or_ip:/opt/media/ /opt/media/`
+2. Clip night section from timeseries.

-3. Remove points with amplitude >= 3 standard deviation from mean for the current day.
-Get stats for the new timeseries.
-Select the night hours () from the timeseries, get new stats.
-Save this "processed" timeseries as parquet, and save stats to df.
+    - Remove points with amplitude >= 3 standard deviation from mean for the current day.
-    - `get_clean_timeseries_slice(in_path, out_path)`
+    - Find the quietest sections of night
         - This is removing earthquakes and outliers, and selecting times with less anthropogenic noise so we have ambient noise.
-    - slurm
-    - use `rsync` to save locally
+3. Clip times where geophone is moved. (starts and ends are easy, but geophones that are moved mid-deployment?)

-4. Get stats for full timeseries with outliers removed and sliced timeseries
+4. Plot clipped miniseed for each timeseries and save.
-    - label stats first and get "cleaned" stats for the timeseries too.
-    - save locally

-**Figures**:
--
-**Notes **:
-- ends have noise from being taken out, put back in ground
+- I would rather save to xarray...
+Try sticking with miniseed at least for initial processing.

 ---
 ## Ellipticity processing
 - sensitivity test

-1. run raydec on processed timeseries
+1. Run raydec on processed timeseries
-    - emphasizes Rayleigh waves and filters body waves(?), then uses HVSR to calculate ellipticity of the Rayleigh waves.
+    - Emphasizes Rayleigh waves, then uses HVSR to calculate ellipticity of the Rayleigh waves
-    - converted to Python from: https://github.com/ManuelHobiger/RayDec
+    - Note on difference between HVSR and ellipticity
+2. Remove outliers
-2. remove windows >= 3 standard deviation from mean
+    - remove windows >= 3 standard deviation from mean
     - standard deviation for stack

-- slurm script

-**Figures**:
-- ellipticity compared with timeseries and station location
+- Plot ellipticity compared with timeseries and station location

+### RayDec
+- Converted to Python from: https://github.com/ManuelHobiger/RayDec
+- Parallelize current code

+---
+## Transfering files between remote and local
+- `rsync -a remote_user@remote_host_or_ip:/opt/media/ /opt/media/`

+---
+## Other plotting
+- Temperature
+- Permafrost
+- CMIP models?

 ---
 ## Running the code